iotcwpm/MSE-Training/S1-IntroMSE/P1-IntroductionToMSE/IntroToMSE.md

 - Choosing scenarios, test cases
 - Not all possible scenarios covered

+# MSE Limitations

+- Need for quality data
+- Does not remove hard decisions about quota allocations or overcapacity
+- Exceptional circumstances
+- Managers unwilling to give up negotiation option?

 # Risk

 - Probability of some undesirable event happening